2026 Programme

 Tech Innovations Masterclass

-Skills, learning and development Panel discussion CIPD session
+Skills, Learning and Development Panel discussion CIPD session

 Main Stage Panel discussion